 Finally, you may have both physical and mental anguish after your accident.
 Being crushed is painful and traumatic.
 Compensation for your crush injury may include your pain and suffering.

-Contact an Atlanta Personal Injury Lawyer for Help
+Contact Our Atlanta Workers’ Compensation Lawyers for Help

-To learn more about recovering compensation after a crush injury, contact the team at Hasner Law, PC.
+To learn more about recovering compensation after a crush injury, contact the team at Hasner Law PC by calling us at (678) 888-4878.
 We’ll arrange a free consultation with an experienced Atlanta personal injury attorney to help you explore your legal options.